UnderNotic/minimal-mistakes/_posts/http-client-explained-with-netstat.md

 This is not a guide to:

-> How to use HttpClient in your app?
+> How to use HttpClient in your app ?

 But rather how to use netstat and how TCP connections are behaving in different code scenarios.